GET TAX RELIEF NOW!

 Step 4: Report Income

 Include wages, pensions, annuities, investment income, and Social Security benefits.
 Each type of income had a specific line and required accuracy.
 Seniors with multiple income sources had to review all forms carefully to ensure proper reporting.
-Self-employment also applies if a business or freelancer receives income during the 2018 tax year.
+Self-employment income also had to be reported if a business or freelancer received income during the 2018 tax year.

 Step 5: Itemize Deductions or Apply Standard Deductions